Sweet Potato Waffles are made with rich warming spices and sweet potato puree for a delicious spin on homemade waffles.

 - The Flavor: The best part about these sweet potato waffles is the rich warming fall flavor that comes through in every bite.
-Out of this world good!
+Not only do you get notes of earthy sweetness from the sweet potato puree, but the addition of cinnamon, ginger, and nutmeg gives these waffles a flavor reminiscent of sweet potato pie.
+YUM!

-- The Texture: These waffles get crispy on the outside and tender on the inside, just like a good waffle should be.
+- The Texture: Sweet Potato Waffles get crispy on the outside and tender on the inside, just like a good waffle should be.

-- Versatile: If you don't have sweet potato puree, use 100% canned pumpkin puree, for Pumpkin Waffles.
+- Versatile: If you don't have sweet potato puree, use homemade pumpkin puree or put that canned pumpkin puree to use and make Pumpkin Waffles.

 How to Make Sweet Potato Waffles